• Skip to primary navigation

 Sautéed veggies for Hoppin John recipe in a Dutch oven.
 Sautéed veggies and tomatoes Hoppin John Stew in a Dutch oven.
 Washing Chopped Collard Greens for Hoppin John Stew Collard greens, black eyed peas are added to the Dutch oven for this vegetarian Hoppin John Stew.

-How to Make Vegetarian Hoppin John Recipe
+At a Glance: How to Make Hoppin John Stew

 • First, soak the black eyed peas in water overnight.